-London suffers from poor air quality which contributes to a large number of premature deaths a year74.
+London suffers from poor air quality which contributes to a large number of premature deaths a year.
 Poor air quality is associated with many health problems including lung and heart diseases.
-It affects the health of all Londoners, but people in the lowest socioeconomic groups are more likely to be exposed to poor air75.
-Nearly a quarter of London's primary schools are based in areas of the city which regularly exceed the legal limits for nitrogen oxides (NOx)76.
-Having a poor environment in which to live and work makes it harder to attract business and talent to the city.
+It affects the health of all Londoners, but it is people in the lowest socioeconomic groups that are more likely to be exposed to poor air quality.
+Nearly a quarter of London's primary schools are based in areas of the city that regularly exceed the legal limits for nitrogen oxides (NOx).
+Having a poor environment in which to live and work could make it harder to attract business and talent to the city.